certinia/alexa-salesforce-flow-skill/README.md

 This **Alexa Skill** is a working example of how to integrate the [Amazon Alexa Skill API] (https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interaction-model-reference#Slot%20Types) with the [Salesforce Visual Flow](https://help.salesforce.com/apex/HTViewHelpDoc?id=vpm_admin_flow_overview.htm&language=en_US) tool via its [API](https://developer.salesforce.com/docs/atlas.en-us.salesforce_vpm_guide.meta/salesforce_vpm_guide/vpm_distribute_system_rest.htm).
 Once in place it can be used to **add voice integration to Salesforce through Flow and clicks not code**!

-You can read about how we created it and how to try it out for yourself, in the following blog articles.
-We have also provided some example Flows that help you get started with Salesforce standard objects and FinancialForce products.
+You can read more about how we created it and how to try it out for yourself in your own org, in the following blog articles.
+We have also provided some example Flows that help you get started.

 Related Blogs and Articles
 ------------------